 Matt Terry

 Deadwood Games is one person.
-Matt designs the games, laser-cuts the components, assembles the boxes, and ships them from his workshop in Oxnard, California.
+Matt designs and develops the games, laser-cuts the components, assembles the boxes, and ships them from his workshop in California.
 There's no studio, no co-founder, no silent investors.

 He served in the U.S. Navy.
 After that, he took a lifelong obsession with board games and a shop full of tools and turned it into this.
-He wanted to build the kind of game he actually wanted to play — heavy, confrontational, made from materials worth keeping.
-Deadwood Games is a 100% veteran-owned board game company, and every copy is a made-in-USA board game from the first laser cut to the final box.
+He wanted to build the kind of game he actually wanted to play — strategic, confrontational, made from materials worth keeping.
+Deadwood Games is a 100% veteran-owned board game company, and every copy is handcrafted in the USA from the first laser cut to the final box.

-Sole proprietorship.
+California LLC.
 100% veteran-owned.
-Every dollar goes to the maker.
+Every dollar goes right back into the company.

 How It Gets Made